Jury awards plaintiffs $31M in lawsuit over Kobe Bryant crash photos

 Deliberations began Wednesday shortly after an attorney for Los Angeles County argued that the trial is a "pictures case with no pictures," noting that the gruesome photos of human remains have never actually been seen by the public -- or even the plaintiffs.

 "No pictures is good.
-No pictures means no public dissemination ... no risk of other people making mistakes," county attorney Mira Hashmall said in closing arguments of the trial.
+No pictures means no public dissemination ... no risk of other people making mistakes," Hashmall, the county attorney, said in closing arguments of the trial.

 In an emotional rebuttal, Bryant's attorney Luis Li argued Wednesday the actions of the county in taking such photos were reckless and inhumane and caused emotional distress.